daddykev/stardust-distro/README.md

 > Open-source, npm-installable music distribution platform for the modern music industry.

-Stardust Distro enables labels, artists, and distributors to deploy a fully functional, DDEX-compliant distribution system with professional-grade features and comprehensive delivery capabilities.
+Stardust Distro enables labels, artists, and distributors to deploy a fully functional, DDEX-compliant distribution system with enterprise-grade features and comprehensive delivery capabilities.

 -----